conan-io/docs/reference/tools.rst

     - old content
     + new content

-Then, the number of folders to be stripped from the path can be specifyed :
+Then, the number of folders to be stripped from the path can be specified:

 .. code-block:: python